Let His Memory Go 3: Answers

-She reached up and pulled the black fabric covering her face to breath in the hot daylight air.
+She reached up and pulled the black fabric from her face to take a deep breath.
 It seared her lungs and prickled her lips.

 Next to her, Tsubàyo rode his horse with one hand resting on the back of his mount’s neck and the other hefting his water skin.
 The Pabinkúe didn’t need reins or saddles to ride, not with their minds connected with their creatures.

 Mikáryo held out her hand for his skin.
 When he handed it to her, she drank from the metallic-tasting liquid before returning it.
 “Thanks.”